The perfect holiday island

 Why visit Koh Lanta

-While none of Koh Lanta’s offerings might claim the title of Thailand’s absolute best or most unique, the island’s overall variety and well-developed infrastructure make it a reliable and fantastic choice for a great holiday in Thailand.
+While none of Koh Lanta’s offerings might claim the title of Thailand’s absolute best or most unique, the island’s overall variety and well-developed infrastructure make it a reliably fantastic choice for a great holiday.

-For first-time visitors to Asia or Thailand, Koh Lanta (also spelled Ko Lanta) is an excellent option that strikes the perfect balance between adventure and relaxation.
+For first-time visitors to Thailand, Koh Lanta is an excellent option that strikes the perfect balance between adventure and relaxation.

-The island’s long, wide, sandy beaches along the west coast are the main draw for most visitors.
-Perfect for swimming, these beaches are a significant reason why people visit Koh Lanta year after year.
+The island’s long, wide, sandy beaches along the west coast are the main draw for most visitors – perfect for swimming and some of the best in southern Thailand.

-That said, couples and young backpackers will also find plenty to enjoy.
+That said, couples and young backpackers will find plenty to enjoy too.

 Map of Koh Lanta

-Explore the best things to do and see in Koh Lanta by checking out the Koh Lanta map below, where we’ve highlighted all our recommendations from the article.
+Explore the best things to do and see in Koh Lanta by checking out the Koh Lanta map below, where we’ve highlighted all our recommendations from this travel guide.

 Click on the icon in the top left corner of the map to find the beaches, activities, best restaurants, etc.